fmhy/divolt-android/README.md

 ## Build

-Automatic builds are made with [GitHub Actions.](https://github.com/ggtylerr/divolt-android/actions)
+~~Automatic builds are made with [GitHub Actions.](https://github.com/ggtylerr/divolt-android/actions)~~ Automatic builds are currently not done as GH Actions doesn't support prompts.
+Work is being done to fix this, but right now, all releases are manually built.

 To manually build, you'll need the [Java 11.](https://adoptium.net/temurin/releases?version=11) Then generate `android.keystore`: